AI in a Bipolar World

 On Dec.
 18, 1978, the Third Plenary Session of the 11th Central Committee of the Communist Party of China took place.
 It brought changes that led to the fundamentally different world order of today.
 We would not be talking about a bipolar world without that meeting happening.
 The program set forth in 1978 recognized Mao’s disastrous cultural and economical campaigns and proposed policies founded not on sterile ideology but on economic practicality and the recognition of free market advantages.
 The promised video on the Century of Humiliation follows.
 Although it is 43 minutes long and I am not cutting it off, feel free to jump off if and when so desired.

-There is a complacency that China's economy will collapse because Chinese economists don't know as much about markets and economic efficiency as their counterparts do in the West.
+There is some wishful thinking that China's economy will collapse because Chinese economists don't know as much about markets and economic efficiency as their counterparts do in the West.
 This is not so and the argument against this type of judgment is clearly made by Ray Dalio, founder of Bridgewater, the world's largest hedge fund.
 Perhaps we need to hear many more of these sobering assessments of the comparative leadership situation between the two countries in order for more people to pay attention to it and for normalcy to return to the U.S..
-Dalio is making the argument that the level of competency in China dealing with debt restructuring, balance of payments, ..., is on par with the U.S. level of competency:
+Dalio is making the argument that the level of Chinese competency in dealing with debt restructuring and balance of payments, among other economic issues, is on par with the U.S. level of competency: